p4ali/Notes/general/git.md

 ## [Rebase](http://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

 Rebase will replay local commits between upstream and branch to the newbase.
+For more example, see [`git reset` document](http://git-scm.com/docs/git-reset)

 The following steps will be executed during rebase (assuming you are on **the current branch**):
 * switch to branch if specified